 It seems that a way to reduce the crashes Wi-Fi is used is to avoid mixing the use of rtsp, ftp and mobile app during a single session.

 AMK-icam is the official app.
 It gave mixed results depending the Android version but in any case it is slow to react.
-The good news is that the camera works with other apps, like ISmart DV which worked fine.
+The good news is that the camera works with better apps, like ISmart DV .

 RTSP streaming is possible using the classic Sunplus url syntax.
 This line in VLC gives good results: